Wallace & Gromit: Promotional appearances

+From c.
+1998 – 2000, Wallace, Gromit and Shaun appeared in three advertisements for Glico Pucchin Pudding.
+Two of the adverts end with Shaun eating Wallace's pudding, to his dismay.

 In 2003, Aardman produced a cinematic commercial for the Renault Kangoo starring Wallace and Gromit.
 The commercial, entitled "The Kangoo-matic", played in front of several summer blockbusters in top British cinemas.
 Later Wallace & Gromit commercials were made for Jacob's Cream Crackers, energy supplier Npower and beverage PG Tips.

 The duo were used to promote a Harvey Nichols store that opened in Bristol (where Aardman is based) in 2008.
 The pictures show them, and Lady Tottington from Wallace & Gromit: The Curse of the Were-Rabbit, wearing designer clothes and items.
 They were used to prevent a Wensleydale cheese factory from shutting down because of financial difficulties after a member of staff came up with the idea of using Wallace and Gromit as mascots, as Wensleydale is one of Wallace's favourite cheeses.

 On 28 March 2009, The Science Museum in London opened an exhibition called "Wallace & Gromit present a World of Cracking Ideas".
 The family-orientated show, open until 1 November 2009, hoped to inspire children to be inventive.
 Wallace and Gromit were featured in many exhibition-exclusive videos, as well as one announcing the opening of the exhibition.